-Social Bar has already proven to outrun web push ads in CTR: advertisers enjoy up to 30X higher click-through rates.
+Social Bar has proved to outrun web push notifications in CTR: advertisers enjoy up to 30X higher click-through rates.
+And now it’s your turn to give it a try.

 Social Bar has embodied the preferences of your digital-native customers.
 It comes with several interactive templates available out of the box, and you will only need to upload your images and add texts.
 Templates contain several skins and styles that make your offers totally unique.